-The machines also had four-voice sound and a wide 3.5 octave range.
+The machines also had four-voice sound and a very wide 3.5 octave range.

-To really put things in perspective - the Sinclair ZX81 which launched 2 years later only had two colours (black and white) and no sound capabilities at all...
+To really put things into perspective here - the Sinclair ZX81 which launched 2 years later only had two colours (black and white) and no sound capabilities whatsoever...

 The Atari 400